 Emergency supplies have been prepositioned in World Vision’s Storehouses in Dallas and Picayune, Mississippi in support of relief and recovery efforts in Gulf Coast.
 Supplies are also being readied in Denver, Los Angeles, Chicago, Seattle and other locations where the organization has domestic operations.

 World Vision is also partnering with corporations such as Cardinal Health for hygiene kits and Lagasse/Sweet, a household products company for cleaning supplies, which are critical in the initial clean up of homes.
 Corporations interested in donating quality, new products should call 206.355.3598.

-Cash donations are needed.
-The public can help by visiting www.worldvision.org or calling 1.888.56 CHILD.
+Cash and product donations are needed.
+The public can help by visitng www.worldvision.org or calling 1.888.56 CHILD.

 For interview with Word Vision staff, please contact Myrna Gutierrez at 323.377.2432 email@example.com